Kab1e/Project_Summer_2025/README.md

 # IS 430 Final Project – Stock Market Analytics (Demo)

+**DUE TO HIGH API COST, DATA FETCHING IS NO LONGER AVAILABLE.**

+---

 A Streamlit app that unifies **Earnings**, **Sector Performance**, and **Macro Data** into a single playbook for any U.S. equity.
 It fetches (maximum) 15-minute delayed data from **Alpha Vantage** and **FRED**, builds sector‑aware macro tables, and produces an **actionable trade plan**.